savioshaju/Multimodal-Emotion-Recognition/README.md

 * `python test.py`: Opens the graphical user interface (GUI) to test the text model.
 (This pipeline does not support CLI predictions).

 #### Fusion Pipeline
-This pipeline predicts emotion by fusing audio (WavLM) and text (DistilBERT).
+This pipeline predicts emotion by fusing acoustic features (Mel Spectrogram, Delta, MFCC via CNN-BiLSTM-Attention) with text (DistilBERT) using concatenation.

 ```powershell
 cd models\fusion_pipeline